Cash buyer for leasehold flats

 During that waiting period, the flat remains the estate's responsibility.
 Service charges, ground rent, building insurance, and utility standing charges continue to accrue.
 For executors managing an estate with other assets and responsibilities, an unoccupied flat adds pressure and cost.

-We can accept an offer, agree terms, and instruct solicitors before probate is granted.
+You can accept our offer, agree terms, and instruct solicitors before probate is granted.
 Completion is deferred until the grant is in hand.
 This means that once probate comes through, the sale can complete quickly rather than starting the process from scratch.

 Why Probate Flats Can Be Difficult to Sell Conventionally